crumbBum/crumbBum/README.md

 </ol>

 - 💞️ I’m looking for a full-time position as a software developer
-- 📫 How to reach me @ rjardel@atcoautomation.com
+- 📫 Reach me @ rjardel@atcoautomation.com

 <!---
 crumbBum/crumbBum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.